bsmith89/compbio-template/TEMPLATE.md

     Any data processing which is computationally intensive should save intermediate files in order to utilize `make`'s piece-wise build.

+    TODO: Recipes for setting up a virtualenv and installing the dependencies.
+    TODO: Link recipes directly to the virtualenv python (how?)
+    TODO: Clean up the initialization routines

 `scripts/`

 :   Executable files which carry out any parts of the pipeline requiring more